• Job Vacancies

 Each year group receive five dedicated English lessons each week.
 These lessons are based largely upon the texts provided by The Literacy Tree however we also use other selected published whole texts which best supplement the English curriculum.
 Each English unit offers the child the opportunity to read a complete book or novel (fiction, non-fiction and poetry).
 Each unit follows the reading to writing planning model and incorporates a selection of the following: shared reading, guided reading, SPAG, speaking and listening, shared writing, guided writing, independent writing, editing and redrafting.

 Every week, each class receives a dedicated spelling lesson following the Assertive Mentoring Spelling Scheme.
 Each lesson focusses specifically on one spelling rule.
 The children are tested on these rules each week.
-The pupils may also be set one weekly Reading Eggs spelling lesson which will also be available as a remote learning lesson.

 KS1